tttor/ml-foundation/method/optim/2018_optml_bottou.md

 ## 6.4.
 Natural Gradient Method.
 * By contrast, the natural
   gradient method [5, 6] aims to be invariant with respect to all differentiable and invertible transformations.
 The essential idea consists of formulating the gradient de- scent algorithm in the space of prediction functions rather than specific parameters
 * quasi-natural-gradient
 * An important tool for the study of Riemannian geometries is the characteriza- tion of its geodesics, i.e., the shortest paths connecting two points.
   * In a Riemannian space, on the other hand, the shortest path between two points can be curved and does not need to be unique.
+* the natural gradient algorithm and Newton’s method perform very similarly as optimality is approached.
+* the numerical computation of the Fisher information matrix G(wk ) in large learning systems is generally very challenging.
+  * Moreover, estimating the expec- tation (6.21) with, say, a Monte Carlo approach is usually prohibitive due to the cost of sampling the current density estimate
+  * Several authors [119, 99] suggest using instead a subset of training examples and computing a quantity of the form ...p284

 ## 6.5.
 Methods that Employ Diagonal Scalings
 TODO